Saltaire

-Saltaire is a Victorian model village in Shipley, West Yorkshire, England, on the River Aire by Salt's Mill and the Leeds and Liverpool Canal.
+Saltaire is a Victorian model village near Shipley, West Yorkshire, England, situated between the River Aire, the railway, and the Leeds and Liverpool Canal.
+Salts Mill and the houses were built by Titus Salt between 1851 and 1871 to allow his workers to live in better conditions than the slums of Bradford.
+The mill ceased production in 1986, and was converted into a multifunctional location with an art gallery, restaurants, and the headquarters of a technology company.
 It is a UNESCO World Heritage Site and on the European Route of Industrial Heritage.

 History

-Saltaire was built in 1851 by Sir Titus Salt, a leading industrialist in the Yorkshire woollen industry.
+Saltaire was commissioned in 1851 by Sir Titus Salt, a leading industrialist in the Yorkshire woollen industry.
 The name of the village is a combination of the founder's surname and the name of the river.
 Salt moved his business (five separate mills) from Bradford to this site near Shipley to arrange his workers and to site his large textile mill by the Leeds and Liverpool Canal and the railway.
 Salt employed the local architects Francis Lockwood and William Mawson.

 Similar, but considerably smaller, projects had also been started around the same time by Edward Akroyd at Copley and by Henry Ripley at Ripley Ville.
 The cotton mill village of New Lanark, which is also a World Heritage site, was founded by David Dale in 1786.

 Salt built neat stone houses for his workers (much better than the slums of Bradford), wash-houses with tap water, bath-houses, a hospital and an institute for recreation and education, with a library, a reading room, a concert hall, billiard room, science laboratory and a gymnasium.
 The village had a school for the children of the workers, almshouses, allotments, a park and a boathouse.
 Recreational initiatives were also encouraged such as the establishment of a drum and fife band for school age boys and a brass band, precursor of today's Hammonds Saltaire Band, for men of the village.

 With the combination of quality housing, employment, recreation, educational facilities and social services the model town represented a landmark example of enlightened 19th century urban planning.
+The building phase was nearing completion in 1871.
+The census from that year shows that Saltaire had 800 dwellings (755 houses and 45 almshouses), which contained 4,389 people.
 In October 1872, Saltaire, along with Dean Clough Mill in Halifax, were featured highlights of the Japanese Government's Iwakura Mission tour of modern industrial Britain.